renatoberaldo/start-default-nodejs/README.md

 ```
 1 - npm install
-2 - Rename .env.example to .env and set your stytch config ( project_id and secret ).
+2 - Rename .env.example to .env and set your own configation.
 2 - yarn/npm start
 ```